Damariscotta, Maine: History

 Fort Frederick, in 1729, successfully resisted the region's final two attacks, and was pulled down at the time of the Revolution so that the British could not occupy it.
 With peace at last, Damariscotta grew as a trade center.
 It was incorporated as a separate town on March 15, 1848, set off from parts of Bristol and Nobleboro.

 The name Damariscotta is an extreme corruption of the Algonquian word "Madamescontee", meaning "place of an abundance of alewives", which are small, salty fish that spawn in Damariscotta Lake.
 The main village is located at the lower falls and head of navigation on the Damariscotta River.
 Early industries included two sawmills, a match factory and a tannery.
 Along the river were established several brickyards, which supplied much of the brick used to build Boston's Back Bay neighborhood.
 Shipbuilding in particular brought Damariscotta wealth in the 1800s, when clipper ships were launched at the town's shipyards.
 During that time, many fine examples of Federal, Greek Revival and Italianate style architecture were erected, giving the old seaport a considerable charm which each summer attracts throngs of tourists.
 Damariscotta is home of the Skidompha Public Library, whose name is an acronym formed from the first letter of several founders' surnames.

-The terminus of the Damariscotta River is the Great Salt Bay, which is the northernmost mating area for horseshoe crabs in North America, and the state's first marine protected area.
+The terminus of the Damariscotta River is the Great Salt Bay, a mating area for horseshoe crabs in North America, and the state's first marine protected area.
 The river is home to 80% of the farmed oysters produced in Maine.